 WhipCar was arguably the world’s first peer-to-peer car hire company and survived four years on a mere £1m in funding, in a time when the sharing economy and peer-to-peer services were not widely known or understood by the general public.

 Despite being backed by web heavyweight Rocket Internet, RideLink shutdown a mere six months after raising £1.1m of funding causing some upset among their investors.

-Hiyacar was not the first peer to peer car rental company, and still more will inevitably join us in this market.
+Hiyacar is currently the longest trading UK peer to peer car sharing company.
+Hiyacar was not the first, and still more will inevitably join us in this market.
 We are in it for the long-term, building a sustainable business.
 Having learnt from the mistakes of the fallen, we’ve built a platform that is safe, secure & trusted and we’ve partnered with other like-minded companies with fit for purpose products to help us achieve our purpose of connecting drivers to a car when and where they want one.